-Mark on the ground with chalk or spray paint the location of the side and center poles.
+Mark on the ground with chalk or spray paint the location of the leg and center poles.
 These locations are identified on the drawing to the right.
-All side poles are spaced 10' on center around the perimeter of the tent.
+All legs are spaced 10' on center around the perimeter of the tent.
+Refer to the diagrams included with this manual for the pole locations for the various sizes.